 List price: $24.99 on Amazon

-Click the AmazonSmile logo to the left to purchase it through AmazonSmile (be sure to sign into AmazonSmile) and have your order routed through the philanthropic arm of Amazon.
+Click the AmazonSmile logo to the right to purchase it through AmazonSmile (be sure to sign into AmazonSmile) and have your order routed through the philanthropic arm of Amazon.
 The Civil War Round Table of Western Missouri is a duly registered not-for-profit which can receive a small remittance for your order.

 "A Young General and the Fall of Richmond"

 A Young General and the Fall of Richmond: The Life and Career of Godfrey Weitzel, by G. William Quatman, takes a look at the Union general who occupied Richmond after the Fall on April 3, 1865.
 Check out the Ohio University Press for ordering information, available February 2015.
 Pre-order prices are available.

 Mr. G. William Quatman is a member of the Civil War Round Table of Kansas City and is a local attorney and author.
 He has spoken at the Kansas City and St. Louis Round Tables in past years.

 "Civil War Monuments and Memorials in Western Missouri"

 Our second “Monuments” book is now available for purchase at a CWRTWM meeting or by mail.
 The book is called Civil War Monuments and Memorials in Western Missouri.
 It includes sites in greater Kansas City and extends to other areas in western Missouri that could be considered no more than a daytrip from Kansas City.
 It is available in two different cover designs: the original "First Kansas Colored" and "Mounted Shelby".
 Please specify which cover you would like when ordering.

 The cost for this full color compilation is $15 for CWRTWM members ($20 for non-members) plus postage and handling of $2.75 per book if mailed.
 You may save the postage and handling by picking up the book at one of our monthly meetings.

 "Lincoln and the Power of the Press: The War for Public Opinion"